+The NSTR Link Pair Present subfield is set to 1 if an NSTR Indication Bitmap is included in the STA Info field, otherwise this subfield is set to 0.
+The NSTR Bitmap Size subfield is set to indicate the size of the NSTR Indication Bitmap in the STA Info field as defined for the Basic Multi-Link element in 9.4.2.312.2.4 (Link Info field of the Basic Multi-Link element).

 The STA Info field consists of (#10568)fields whose presence is indicated by the subfields of the STA Control field.
 The subfields in the STA Info field appear in the same order as their corresponding presence sub- field in the STA Control field.

 (#10568)The format of the STA Info field is defined in Figure 9-1002y (STA Info field format for the Reconfiguration Multi-Link element(#10568)).